Skip to main content

 Not sure where to begin Call 1-877-222-3737 or your county ADRC.
 Ask for information and assistance first.

-Meals or food help Ask the county ADRC about senior meals and SNAP.
+Meals or food help Ask the county ADRC about senior meals and NJ SNAP.
 Meal routes and sites can have limits.

 Prescription or Medicare cost help Use NJSave Programs.
 You may need proof of income and address.

-Home care or assisted living Ask about MLTSS screening.
+Care at home or assisted living Ask about MLTSS screening.
 You must meet care and money rules.

 New Jersey snapshot for seniors